Quick Strokes 🎨

 One-minute stories for your coffee break

-American artist Georgia O’Keeffe saw herself as a loner who escaped the social demands of New York City by spending more and more time in New Mexico.
-“I never felt at home on the East Coast the way I do out here,” she told art critic Henry McBride.
+Viewing herself as a loner, American artist Georgia O’Keeffe spent more and more time in New Mexico to escape New York City’s social demands.
+She later confided to art critic Henry McBride, “I never felt at home on the East Coast the way I do out here.”

-In the Southwest, she found her muse in the rugged and desolate Chinle Badlands, a 230-million-year-old formation of clay, sandstone, and siltstone famous for its vivid bands of red, purple, and blue.
+In the Southwest, she found her muse in the rugged and desolate Chinle Badlands.
+This 230-million-year-old formation of clay, sandstone, and siltstone is famous for its vivid bands of red, purple, and blue.

-“The red hill doesn’t touch everyone’s heart the way it touches mine—and I suppose there’s no reason why it should,” said O’Keeffe, who considered this America’s most stunning landscape.
+“The red hill doesn’t touch everyone’s heart as it touches mine…and I suppose there’s no reason why it should,” said O’Keeffe, who considered this America’s most beautiful landscape.

-In her eyes, the sun-bleached bones in the wilderness felt strangely more alive than the wild animals roaming the area: “The bones seem to cut sharply to the center of something that is keenly alive in this desert.”
+In her eyes, the bleached bones in the wilderness pulsed with life: “The bones seem to cut sharply to the center of something that is keenly alive in this desert.”

 On the left is an oil painting of a cow's bleached white skull.
 The artist playfully added two white flowers to the skull.
 The background looks vaguely like a modern interpretation of a landscape, done in ivory and black.